Irish Museum of Modern Art(External)

 3.4.
 Engagement and Learning

 3.5.
 IMMA Residency Programme

 3.5.6.
 Public Access 3.5.7.
 Projects Archive

 3.7.
 IMMA Collection: Freud Project, 2016 – 2021

 IMMA supports all stages of the creative process from research through to production.
 An important dynamic to the residency is the opportunity to engage with IMMA's visiting public and groups through studio access and workshops.
 The museum continues to encourage varied layers of response, activation and research made by residents and collaborative projects, which often manifest through IMMA's exhibition and public programmes.

 Brigitte Jurack, ARP 2010, Art Project with Studio 8 participants

-Laurence Kavanagh, VOLTA, Process Room, ARP 2009 The Process Room has aimed to reveal the creation, exhibition and consideration of contemporary art in a dialogue which has been reflective and complementary to the artist’s studio practice.
-This room was used on a rotating basis and each participant received a two week period to display either developing projects from their studio practice or they could choose to show previous work which had a connection to their relevant studio activities while at IMMA.
-Please go to ARP Projects to get information on past activities.
+Laurence Kavanagh, VOLTA, Process Room, ARP 2009 The Process Room revealed the production, exhibition and consideration of contemporary art in a reflective and complementary dialogue to studio practice.
+This exhibition space was used on a rotating basis by residents interested in developing new work at IMMA.
+Go to ARP Projects to get information on previous activities.